radar-lab/autolabelling_radar/README.md

 ### Sample Data
 A sample intersection data can be downloaded from [here](https://drive.google.com/file/d/1inC5DblWC84UBXTW3gZWK6VQwGN3Kwx1/view?usp=sharing).

+**Note:** For reading `/radar_scan` and `/darknet_ros/bounding_boxes` topics, you would first need to build custom ROS messages.
+See [MATLAB's instructions](https://www.mathworks.com/help/ros/ug/create-custom-messages-from-ros-package.html) on how to do it.
+Once custom message type is built, you can read the data from the .bag file in the MATLAB environment.

 ### Generating Radar-Camera Labelled Dataset
 #### Run Source File
 ```